Ancient Skin Benefits of Frankincense & Myrrh

 Myrrh can help maintain healthy skin by soothing chapped or cracked patches.
 It is commonly added to skin care products to help with moisturizing & also for its deep woody aroma.

 Ready to experience an amazing bar with Frankincense & Myrrh.
-This is a SPECIAL RELEASE & these treasures move quickly.
-Click the shop here button to learn more.
+This is a LIMITED RELEASE & these treasures move quickly.

 NOTE: Some individuals may experience irritation or an allergic reaction when applying frankincense essential oil to the skin.
 A skin patch test should be done before using any new essential oil.